wlox/wlox/README.md

 - **$CFG->dirroot:** The path to the /htdocs folder on the server, such as /var/www/htdocs/.
 Makesure to include the trailing slash.
 - **$CFG->support_email:** Users will received automated support emails from this address.
 - **$CFG->accounts_email:** Users will receive automated emails related to address features from this emails.
+- **$CFG->exchange_name:** This is the name of your exchange on the front end app.
+This value will be used in the website's text and in automated emails sent by the system to users.
+- **$CFG->bitcoin_username:** The username for the bitcoind server.
+- **$CFG->bitcoin_accountname:** The accountname used by the bitcoind server (can be the same as username).
+- **$CFG->bitcoin_passphrase:** This will be used as both the password for the bitcoind server as well as the passphrase to encrypt/decrypt the wallet file.
+- **$CFG->bitcoin_host:** The hostname or ip address of the bitcoind server.
+Use "localhost" if it's on the same server as the web server.
+- **$CFG->bitcoin_port:** The port at which the bitcoind server can be accessed (8332 by default).
+- **$CFG->bitcoin_protocol:** The protocol for the bitcoind server (*http* by default).
+- **$CFG->bitcoin_reserve_ratio:** The percentage, from zero to one, of Bitcoin that will be kept in the hot wallet (for example, 0.3 will cause WLOXE to keep 30% of the Bitcoin in the system in the hot wallet and send the rest to the warm/cold wallet).
+- **$CFG->bitcoin_reserve_min:** The minimum amount of Bitcoin that must be received for WLOXE to send the reserve residual to the warm/cold wallet.
+A value of 1 = 1BTC received.
+The purpose of this variable is to reduce the amount of network fees incurred for moving Bitcoin between the hot and cold wallets.
+- **$CFG->bitcoin_sending_fee:** The default fee to be used when sending Bitcoin (0.0001 by default).
+Specifying this value makes it easier to calculate how much Bitcoin will be sent when making transactions.
+- **$CFG->authy_api_key:** By default, WLOXE uses Authy for two-factor authentication.
+This value is the API key that will be used by Authy to make requests.
+You can sign up for an API key at authy.com.